mi222eh/Meeks-Template-Builder/README.md

 # Meeks-Template-Builder
+A simple tool to build templates.
-Build templates with dependencies inside your templates.
+With the added feature to inject dependencies inside your templates.